solarwinds/appoptics-apm-go/README.md

 ![sample_app screenshot](https://github.com/appneta/go-appneta/raw/master/img/readme-screenshot1.png)

 To monitor more than just the overall latency of each request to your Go service, you will need to break a request's processing time down by placing small benchmarks into your code.
 To do so, first start or continue a `Trace` (the root `Layer`), then create a series of `Layer` spans (or `Profile` timings) to capture the time used by different parts of the app's stack as it is processed.

-TraceView provides two ways of measuring time spent by your code: a "Layer" span can measure e.g. a single DB query or cache request, an outgoing HTTP or RPC request, or the entire time spent within a controller method.
+TraceView provides two ways of measuring time spent by your code: a `Layer` can measure e.g. a single DB query or cache request, an outgoing HTTP or RPC request, the entire time spent within a controller method, or the time used by a middleware method between calls to child Layers.
 A `Profile` provides a named measurement of time spent inside a `Layer`, and is typically used to measure a single function call or code block, e.g. to represent the time used by expensive computation(s) occurring in a `Layer`.
 Layers can be created as children of other Layers, but a `Profile` cannot have children.